mfbulut/fphysics/README.md

 This library depends on **Raylib 5.5**.
 Please ensure you have the correct version installed before using this library.

 ### Features
-- Create and simulate rigidbodies from convex polygons.
+- Rigid bodies
+- Polygons Collision
-- Collision and Friction
+- Friction and resistance
 - Anchors Support

 ### Roadmap
-- Joints
+- Joints (Experimental Support)
 - Spatial Hashing
 - Bounding Boxes
 - Ray Intersections